DendroMap: Visual Exploration of Large-Scale Image Datasets for Machine Learning with Treemaps

 In this paper, we present \name{}, a novel interactive visualization for exploring large-scale image datasets by adapting treemaps, a well-known visualization technique. \name{} effectively organizes images using hierarchical clustering algorithms and displays the hierarchical structure with an interactive treemap.
 A set of image clusters provides an overview of a dataset, and users can interactively zoom into the clusters to investigate sub-clusters in the hierarchy. \autoref{fig:teaser} illustrates an example.
 It initially displays eight clusters, each showing a sample of images whose size is proportional to the total number of images in that cluster.
 Unlike traditional treemaps, the number of image clusters showing can be dynamically changed by the user to customize the level of abstraction.
 Furthermore, clicking on a cluster will zoom (\autoref{fig:teaser}C) into that cluster to reveal and fill the space with sub-clusters.

 \name{} aims to support a wide range of analytics tasks for ML practitioners.
 This includes bias and error analysis at the instance and subgroup levels, which have been identified as important in the literature~\cite{hohman2018visual,amershi2015modeltracker,cabrera2019fairvis}.
-To build highly accurate and less biased models, it is crucial to have datasets containing a diverse set of images. \name{} enable users to categorize the types of images present in the dataset and estimate their distributions.
-Furthermore, with \name{}, users can perform error analysis by identifying underperforming subgroups from image collections~\cite{wu2019errudite,olson2021contrastive,zahalka2020ii}.
+To build highly accurate and less biased models, it is crucial to have datasets containing a diverse set of images. \name{} enable users to categorize the types of images present in the datasets and estimate their distributions.
+Furthermore, \name{} users can identify underperforming subgroups for error analysis~\cite{wu2019errudite,olson2021contrastive,zahalka2020ii}.

 \textbf{Contributions}.
 The contributions of this paper are as follows: \begin{itemize}[itemsep=2pt,topsep=0pt,parsep=0pt] \item \name{}, \textbf{a novel interactive visualization system for exploring large-scale image datasets used in ML.} \name{} adapts an interactive zoomable treemap and supports the information seeking mantra ``overview first, zoom and filter, then details-on-demand''~\cite{shneiderman2003eyes}.
 Combined with the sidebar as a part of multiple coordinated views, ML pracitioners can perform a wide range of tasks for data-centric analysis (e.g., error analysis, bias discovery).